-https://reg.msu.edu/StuForms/Readmission/Readmission.aspx
+This information and more can be found at: https://reg.msu.edu/StuForms/Readmission/Readmission.aspx.

 A Master of Public Health student who has withdrawn from the program or who has become inactive from more than three consecutive semesters of non-enrollment may apply for readmission to the program.
-The student is only eligible to apply for readmission if they can successfully complete the program requirements within the six-year time limit (the first semester in which a student enrolled in courses that apply toward their degree is the beginning of their six-year time limit) and is in good academic standing or able to achieve good academic standing within one semester.
+The student is only eligible to apply for readmission if they can successfully complete the program requirements within the six-year time limit (the first semester in which a student enrolled in courses that apply toward their degree is the beginning of their six-year time limit) and is in good academic standing (cumulative GPA of a 3.0 or above).
+A student who is not in good academic standing may request an eligibility review by the Academic Standards Committee.
+If the Academic Standards Committee approves eligibility, the student may submit an application for readmission.
+Readmission application approval is not guaranteed.
 A student who has been dismissed from the Master of Public Health cannot apply for readmission.